smazumder05/sabrina/README.md

 [Running a server](#running-a-server)

-This code starts a server on TCP port 54555 and UDP port 54777:
+This code starts a server on TCP port xxxxx and UDP port yyyyy:

 ```java
     Server server = new Server();